Births, deaths and ceremonies FAQs - deaths

 In what circumstances would the Coroner become involved after a death?

 In some circumstances the death may be reported to the coroner.
-Doctors and Registrars are required to report these by law.
+Doctors are required to report these by law.
 If the death has been reported to the coroner’s office this may delay your appointment.
 Once we have received all documentation from the coroner’s office to be able to complete the registration, we will contact you.
 To pass on your details and allow us to contact you as soon as possible then please call us on 0345 678 9016 or email registrars@shropshire.gov.uk

 The coroners have conducted a post mortem, am I able to register?